Philosophy, Psychiatry and Mental Health

 Application

 Applications are being accepted.
-However you are unlikey to hear back regarding the outcome of your application until next academic year (approx Sept/Oct 2022)
+However you are unlikely to hear back regarding the outcome of your application until next yea, closer to the module running dates (approx April 2025)

 This module can be taken as part of the MSt in Practical Ethics, or as a stand-alone short course.